bitcoin-sv/bsv-components-library/doc/README.md

 Configuration (in this specific example, the port number for BSV [main Net] is 8333)

-## Connection and basic streaming
+### Basic Event streaming

-In the following example, we are streaming some events: The *P2P* object contains a *EVENTS* reference, which itself contains different references to different types of Events (Events related to Peers, to Messages, etc).
+In the following example, we are streaming some events.
+The *P2P* object contains a *EVENTS* reference, which itself contains different references to different types of Events (Events related to Peers, to Messages, etc).
 We select the type of Event we are interested in, and then we add a callback by using the method *forEach* (in a similar way as the Java *Streams* work).